marquesmatthews/osTicket-Prerequisities-and-Insyallation/README.md

 <img width="613" height="378" alt=",,,,,&#39;" src="https://github.com/user-attachments/assets/cd8929e4-64ab-4b3c-8d26-5ef754f9c79e" />
 Since the PHP files were downloaded in a ZIP folder, I extracted them to C:\PHP by right-clicking the file and selecting "Extract All...".
 This allows IIS to access PHP so osTicket can run properly.
 <img width="627" height="442" alt="BBBB" src="https://github.com/user-attachments/assets/47034281-84b3-4d28-ae48-52fefa13ab90" />
+The destination for the extraction will be "C:\PHP".